ncatlab/nlab-content/pages/0/1/0/0/10/content.md

 ## Examples

-We list and discuss explit examples of classifying toposes.
+We list and discuss explicit examples of classifying toposes.

 ### For objects